oracle/terraform-provider-oci/website/docs/r/opsi_operations_insights_warehouse_user.html.markdown

 * `is_em_data_access` - Indicate whether user has access to EM data.
 * `is_opsi_data_access` - Indicate whether user has access to OPSI data.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
-* `name` - Username for schema which would have access to AWR Data,  Enterprise Manager Data and Operations Insights OPSI Hub.
+* `name` - Username for schema which would have access to AWR Data,  Enterprise Manager Data and Ops Insights OPSI Hub.
 * `operations_insights_warehouse_id` - OPSI Warehouse OCID
 * `state` - Possible lifecycle states
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`